brianV/scribd_filter/README.txt

 In case you did not know: "Scribd is the world's largest social reading and publishing company.
 We've made it easy to share and discover entertaining, informative and original written content across the web and mobile devices.
 Our vision is to liberate the written word, to connect people with the information and ideas that matter most to them." (from http://www.scribd.com/about).

-To add a document from Scribd to a post, simply add [scribd id=xxxx key=yyyy mode=zzzz] where xxxx is the document_id from Scribd, and yyyy is the access_key and zzzz is not used at the moment.
+To add a document from Scribd to a post, simply add the following code to your input field

+    [scribd id=xxxx key=yyyy mode=zzzz]

+where id=xxxx is the document_id from Scribd, and key=yyyy is the access_key. mode=zzzz is not used at the moment, but has been enclosed because it is the same as Wordpress uses.
+And that makes it possible to copy the include code directly from scribd.